 - Filtration: Washable prefilter, carbon filter, and HEPA filter

 - Washable prefilter protects the carbon and HEPA filters that come after it, allowing owners to get more usable life out of the air filters

 - Can handle both spores and odors thanks to the 3 levels of filtration

-- No room size rating
+- No room size or noise level rating found

 An air purifier for mold should have a HEPA filter to filter spores and pollutants safely and effectively.
 When choosing a mold air purifier, consider the unit’s effectiveness, coverage rating, and energy efficiency.
 For air filters used in common living spaces, noise level and design are two more features to consider.